 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers is projected to grow by 23% between 2012 and 2022.
-The median annual salary earned by these managers was reported as $90,940 in May 2013 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers is projected to grow faster than average between 2018 and 2028.
+The mean annual salary earned by these managers was reported as $113,730 in May 2018 by the BLS.